-Rhinoplasty is one of the most commonly performed procedures by a facial plastic surgeon.
-With prior training as an ear, nose and throat surgeon, Dr. Patel spent thousands of hours learning about every aspect of the nose.
+Rhinoplasty, or a nose job, is one of the most commonly performed procedures by a facial plastic surgeon.
+With prior training as an ear, nose and throat surgeon, I have spent thousands of hours learning about every aspect of the nose.

 Patients are typically interested in rhinoplasty to change the overall shape of their nose.
-Whether this is a reduction, rotation or narrowing of the width, understanding the function of the nose in addition to the architecture is a primary concern of Dr. Patel.
+Whether this is a reduction, rotation or narrowing of the width, understanding the function of the nose in addition to the architecture is very important.

 What Are The Benefits Of A Rhinoplasty?